spiritedtechie/swagger-ui-in-action/README.md

    http://localhost/api-spec/api.json

-   This should show the documentation for the Customer API.
+   This should show the documentation for the Customer API, replacing the default Petstore API.

 8. Have a JBoss 7 instance running on port 8080

    ${JBOSS_HOME}/bin/standalone.sh -b 0.0.0.0

-9. Build swagger-customer-api and deploy WAR to JBoss 7 standalone deployments
+9. Build swagger-customer-api and deploy the WAR to JBoss 7 standalone deployments

    mvn clean package